skuffe/Secure_Login/readme.md

 - Two tables are needed.
 - Configure your db_connect.php with your database and user settings.

-=> Visit the settings page for help: http://www.peyotedesign.ch/securelogin/settings.php

 ****************************

-This should work!

-May the force be with you!

 Credits goes out to the tutorial on http://www.wikihow.com/Create-a-Secure-Login-Script-in-PHP-and-MySQL.
-Thank you guys!